Femoroacetabular impingement syndrome

 There is often a limited range of hip motion, typically restricted internal rotation in flexion, especially if you compare to the contralateral side.

-The most commonly used test is the FADIR test with flexion, adduction and internal rotation.
+The most used test is the FADIR test with flexion, adduction and

 Dunn view